MelonKony/millmint/content/utopia/vekllei/society/government.md

 ##### Petty Bureau Labour Bank of Vekllei

-The *Petty Bureau Labour Bank of Vekllei* is the commercial lending bank of 'petty bureau' company syndicates and their workers.
+The *Petty Bureau Labour Bank of Vekllei* (SISTERBANK) is the commercial lending bank of 'petty bureau' company syndicates and their workers.
 Its primary function is bureau negotiation and lending in order to facilitate the economic development of private business in Vekllei.
 It also acts as an intermediary between petty bureau companies and other banks or government financial apparatuses.

 ##### Bureau Proper Labour Bank of Vekllei

-The *Bureau Proper Labour Bank of Vekllei* is the commercial lending bank of 'bureau proper' company syndicates and their workers.
+The *Bureau Proper Labour Bank of Vekllei* (MOTHERBANK) is the commercial lending bank of 'bureau proper' company syndicates and their workers.
 Similar to the *Petty Bureau Labour Bank*, it facilitates economic activity of bureaus and private industry primarily through asset management and mediation with the government and Bank of Vekllei.

-{{</section>}}
+{{</outline>}}

-{{<section>}}
+{{<outline>}}
 #### National Mint of Vekllei
 {{< hint >}}
 ❖ Read more: *[The Vekllei Crown](/posts/2020-06-24-crown/)*